Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Introduction

-On the other hand, several control methods that can be classified into a modular design approach are found in the literature.
-To the best of the authors' knowledge, the work \cite{langbort2010distributed,delvenne2006price} is the first that formally discussed a control problem where subcontrollers are designed in a modular fashion.
-In this seminal work, a performance limitation of linear quadratic regulators is analyzed by the notions referred to as the competitive ratio and domination metrics under the supposition that each subsystem is one-dimensional and has its own input port.
-This analysis is further generalized to the case of multi-dimensional subsystems under the supposition that the state of each subsystem can be fully actuated \cite{farokhi2013optimal}.
+On the other hand, several control methods that can be classified as modular design approaches have been reported by previous studies.
+To the best of the authors' knowledge, the work \cite{langbort2010distributed,delvenne2006price} is the first to formally discuss a control problem where subcontrollers are designed in a modular fashion.
+In this seminal work, the performance limitation of linear quadratic regulators is analyzed using the notions referred to as the competitive ratio and domination metrics, with the assumption that each subsystem is one-dimensional and has its own input port.
+This analysis is further generalized to the case of multi-dimensional subsystems with the assumption that the state of each subsystem can be fully actuated \cite{farokhi2013optimal}.

-As a different approach, \cite{petes2017scalable} develops a scalable design method of stable networks based on the framework of integral quadratic constraints (IQCs).
-In particular, a general stability criterion that can be tested in a decentralized manner is derived by introducing a subsystem structure into the IQC theorem \cite{megretski1997system}.
-This IQC-based method can handle a broad class of systems, while decomposed stability conditions tend to be conservative as remarked in the paper.
-System level synthesis (SLS) also enables modular design of controllers in a discrete-time setting.
-The SLS-based method in \cite{wang2018separable} aims at confining disturbance propagation to a local region, as making an optimal controller design problem separable.
-The plug-and-play method in \cite{riverso2016plug} is based on model predictive control (MPC) being applicable to a class of nonlinear discrete-time systems, where the integration of distributed MPC with distributed fault detection is considered to realize a localized plug-and-play operation.
+As a different approach, \cite{petes2017scalable} developed a scalable design method of stable networks, based on the framework of integral quadratic constraints (IQCs).
+In particular, a general stability criterion that can be tested in a decentralized manner is derived by introducing a subsystem structure in the IQC theorem \cite{megretski1997system}.
+This IQC-based method can handle a broad class of systems, while decomposed stability conditions tend to be conservative, as remarked in the paper.
+System level synthesis (SLS) also enables the modular design of controllers in a discrete-time setting.
+The SLS-based method proposed in \cite{wang2018separable} aims at confining disturbance propagation to a local region as making an optimal controller design problem separable.
+The plug-and-play method reported in \cite{riverso2016plug} is based on the applicability of model predictive control (MPC) to a class of nonlinear discrete-time systems, where the integration of a distributed MPC with distributed fault detection is considered to realize a localized plug-and-play operation.
 We remark that other plug-and-play control methods, such as in \cite{stoustrup2009plug,bendtsen2013plug}, do not necessarily have modularity in design.